Adolis García Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.80 team ERA ranks third across all league pitching staffs.
+- The Mariners have the third-ranked team ERA across all league pitching staffs (3.79).

-- The righty's last time out came on Saturday against the Texas Rangers, when he went 5 2/3 innings, surrendering two earned runs while giving up five hits.
+- His most recent time out was on Sunday against the Texas Rangers, when the right-hander threw 3 1/3 innings, surrendering six earned runs while allowing five hits.

+- In 17 games this season, the 23-year-old has amassed a 4.39 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .230 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.